MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 The following diagram illustrates the fundamental interactions for an Azure function within this infrastructure.
 Those interactions include the following:

-1. Ingest the raw JSON event payload from Azure Event Hubs and authenticate by using an SSL certificate retrieved from [Azure Key Vault](https://azure.microsoft.com/services/key-vault).
+1. Ingest the raw JSON event payload from Event Hubs and authenticate by using an SSL certificate retrieved from [Azure Key Vault](https://azure.microsoft.com/services/key-vault).
 1. Coordinate the deserialization, parsing, storing, and logging of raw JSON messages in [Azure Data Lake](/azure/architecture/data-guide/scenarios/data-lake) and user financial transaction history in [Azure SQL Database](/azure/azure-sql/database/sql-database-paas-overview).
 1. Update and retrieve user account and device profiles from SQL Database and Data Lake.
 1. Call an Azure Machine Learning endpoint to run a predictive model and obtain a fraud score.
 Persist the inferencing result to a data lake for operational analytics.